Benvenuto Cellini

 Benvenuto Cellini (1500-1571)

 Mannerist sculptor, goldsmith, technical writer and author, Benvenuto Cellini wrote a famous fast-paced autobiography, which arguably has given him a wider reputation than that justified by his works alone.
 Nevertheless, art historians now consider him to be one of the most important Renaissance sculptors, and his statue of Perseus with the head of Medusa is regarded as one of the masterpieces of 16th-century Florentine art.
-Cellini also wrote a number of technical books on goldsmithery, design and the art of sculpture.
+Cellini also wrote a number of technical books on goldsmithing, design and the art of sculpture.

-Cellini's career may be divided into three periods: (1) 1500-40, during which time he worked mostly with precious metals; (2) 1540-45, when he worked in France for King Francis I at Fontainebleau; and (3) the remainder of his life in Florence, where he took up large-scale freestanding sculpture.
+Cellini's career during the cinquecento may be divided into three basic periods: (1) 1500-40, during which time he worked mostly with precious metals; (2) 1540-45, when he worked in France for King Francis I at Fontainebleau; and (3) the remainder of his life in Florence, where he took up large-scale freestanding sculpture.
 Prone to violence and debauchery, as well as the creation of precious metalwork and other 3-D art, Cellini was probably lucky to live as long as he did.

-RENAISSANCE (1400-1600)
+RENAISSANCE SCULPTURE

 Guido Mazzoni (1450-1518)